June 19: Jordan Valley Park fountains reopen

 After several weeks of being closed, Park Board playgrounds, family centers, sports facilities other locations are beginning to reopen, many with modifired hours and new operating guidelines.

-As of May 14, playgrounds are reopened with physical distancing guidelines in place and a limit of 25 adults in kids at a time in a play area.
+As of May 14, playgrounds are reopened with physical distancing guidelines in place.

 Frequently Asked Questions

 Yes, outdoor parks, including playgrounds, open spaces and trails are open.
-Physical distancing guidelines remain in place with a limit of 25 adults and kids in any area.
+Physical distancing guidelines remain in place.

 Park Board playground equipment is not disinfected regularly.
 However, the Springfield-Greene County Health Department advises that the virus causing COVID-19 may be susceptible to UV light and humidity.